 Facility Options

-Patients who are choosing to attend opioid addiction treatment have their first option in a facility type.
-This is a delicate step because, while some may think they need inpatient treatment, they may actually benefit more from outpatient treatment and vice-versa.
-Knowing the difference of the two facilities will help make your options more clear and allow you to make an informed decision about your opioid addiction treatment type.
+Patients choosing to attend opioid addiction treatment first choose the facility type.
+This is a delicate step because, while some may think they need inpatient treatment, they may actually benefit more from outpatient treatment and vice versa.
+Knowing the difference between the two facilities helps make your options clearer and allows you to make an informed decision about your opioid addiction treatment management.

 - Inpatient treatment